The Importance Of A Pre-Purchase Pool Inspection

-If you are looking at buying a home that has a swimming pool, you need to get a pre-purchase pool inspection alongside your pre-purchase building and pest inspection.
+If you're looking at buying a home with a swimming pool, it's a good idea to get a pre-purchase pool inspection alongside your building and pest inspection.

 In Queensland, buying or selling a home with a pool comes with certain legal requirements.
 These are overseen by the Queensland Building and Construction Commission (QBCC).

-If you are pool is compliant, you will be given a pool safety certificate, also called Form 28.
+If your pool is compliant, you will be given a pool safety certificate, also called Form 28.

 For the seller